 Subject areas

 IT plays a central role in every company or project area.
-Managers are often non-specialists, i.e. their core competence does not lie primarily in the implementation of IT topics, but in finance or traditional business administration, for example.
-Nevertheless, managers are expected to be able to familiarize themselves with any topic, set up teams to provide support in an advisory capacity and thus also make non-technical tasks "manageable".
+Managers are often non-specialist, i.e. their core competence is not primarily in the implementation of IT topics, but rather, for example, in the development of new products. in finance or in traditional business administration.
+Nevertheless, managers are expected to be able to familiarize themselves with every topic, set up teams to provide support in an advisory capacity and thus also make non-technical tasks “manageable”.
 Due to the multi-layered and sometimes highly complex topics, CIOs often build an organization of confidants and consultants who, on the one hand, translate specialist terms and concepts and, on the other hand, make the necessary framework aspects of individual decisions transparent.
 In the area of strategy, too, trusted advisors and consultants with experience are essential for successful implementation.

 Communication

 In the IT environment, appropriate communication is a key component for the success of projects or companies.
-IT in particular has produced a very technical language with many technical terms, formulations and concepts that users or managers are often unable to understand.
-However, the specification of requirements or the introduction of newly developed or procured software also pose enormous challenges for communication.
-As an IT manager, it is your job to ensure that communication hurdles are removed, that all those involved find a common understanding (and a common language level) and that information flows are designed quickly and efficiently.
-Experience shows that transparent and targeted communication leads to great simplification and higher quality - but putting this into practice is a challenge that should not be underestimated.
+Computer science in particular has produced a very technical language with many technical terms, formulations and concepts that users or managers are often unable to understand.
+But the specification of requirements or the introduction of newly developed or procured software also pose enormous challenges for communication.
+As an IT manager, it is your job to ensure that communication barriers are removed, that everyone involved finds a common understanding (and a common language level) and that information flows are organized quickly and efficiently.
+Experience shows that transparent and targeted communication makes things much easier and improves quality – but putting this into practice is a challenge that should not be underestimated.